adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 ### Helmet of Lobby 7
 While the optimized distance from the student lab office to Prayer (*See [Monday Prayer at 6](#monday-prayer-at-6)*) is outside, conditions are not ideal for traversal in the winter time.
 To avoid the not sexy weather, a path can be taken between 36-616 and Prayer via 36 → 34 → 38 → 39 → 37 → 35 → 33 → 9 → Lobby 7 → W11.
 Along this path is an advertisement of a biker whose helmet extrudes from the wall [image needed], located in Lobby 7.
 Passing by the helmet requires slapping it firmly.

-### Maseeh
+### Maseeh Dining
-According to Ameya, the emphasis should be on the second syllable.
+A classic meme fixture of the MIT dining scene.
+According to Ameya, the emphasis in "Maseeh" should be on the second syllable.

 ### Monday Prayer at 6
 When available, (a subset of) the Atomic Baddies go to W11 on Monday at 6pm to pray.
 This version of prayer involves sitting in the common area and consuming free food that is generously shared to MIT Vultures via Natalie Hill, who runs the Chapel Prayer Dinners.